 A Foreign Voluntary Workers Compensation (FVWC) policy will also cover work related injuries to US employees who are working outside of the United States, and it typically mimics the workers compensation benefits in the state of hire of the employee.
 In some cases, a FVWC policy may provide broader benefits than a Business Travel Accident policy, such as paying a permanently injured employee a percentage of pay for life.
 A Business Travel Accident policy can cover work related, and non-work related injuries, as well as having more flexibility such as the ability to add coverage for traveling spouses.

-Personal Accident and Foreign Voluntary Workers Compensation Limitations to Review
+Limitations of Personal Accident and Foreign Voluntary Workers Compensation

 Are medical expenses from illnesses covered, or only accidents?